-Wetlands depend on constant or recurrent, shallow inundation or saturation at or near the surface of the substrate (National Research Council 2001).
+Wetlands depend on constant or recurrent shallow inundation or saturation at or near the surface of the substrate (National Research Council 2001).
 Consistent, natural inflows of water to a wetland are important to their ability to perform and maintain most of their intrinsic ecological, hydrological, and societal functions and services.
 The flow of water into a wetland also affects its sedimentary processes, geo-chemistry, and basic physical structure.
 Sudol and Ambrose (2002) found that one of the greatest causes of failed wetland mitigation or restoration projects is inadequate or inappropriate hydrology.

-The assessment of this metric is assessed initially in the office using the site imaging, and then revised based on the field visit.
+The assessment of this metric should be guided by an initial observation of the site imagery in the office, but scored during the field visit.
 This metric focuses on direct sources of water as defined above.
 The natural sources will tend to be more obvious than the unnatural sources.
 Evaluation of this metric should therefore emphasize the identification of the unnatural sources or diversions that directly affect the dry season conditions of the AA.

-The office work should initially focus on the immediate margin of the AA and its wetland, and then expand to include the smallest watershed or storm drain system that directly contributes to the AA or its immediate environment, such as another part of the same wetland.
-Only consider the immediate 2 km of watershed area upstream of the AA.
+Aerial photograph observation should initially focus on the immediate margin of the AA and its wetland, and then expand to include the smallest watershed or storm drain system that directly contributes to the AA or its immediate environment, such as another part of the same wetland.
+Delineate the local watershed upstream of the AA using a topographic map or watershed GIS tools.
+Only consider the immediate watershed area 2 km upstream of the AA, or to the top of the drainage divide (if less than 2 km from the AA).
 Indicators of unnatural water sources include adjacent intensive development, irrigated agriculture, and wastewater treatment discharge.

-Water Source should be evaluated based on dry season conditions of the wetland (e.g., post snowmelt peak of the water year).
+Water Source should be evaluated based on conditions of the wetland during the dry season (e.g., post snowmelt peak of the water year, or during the summer in parts of California with a Mediterranean climate), and should not focus on the timing of water delivery to the wetland.
 The dry season is the most stressful time of the year for many wetland flora and fauna, and is when water source-related stresses will be most evident.